Delhi–Multan road

+The Delhi–Multan road was an ancient route which existed since the times of Ashoka or earlier, later renovated by Sher Shah Suri (1486–1545) in order to improve transit in the areas between Delhi and Multan.
+From Multan it led to Kandahar and Herat and eventually to Mashhad, the capital of Khorasan in modern-day Iran, providing access to Ashgabat, the capital of Turkmenistan.

-Evolution of Indian trade networks.
-The main map shows the routes since Mughal times, Inset A: shows the major prehistorical cultural currents, B: pre-Mauryan routes, C: Mauryan routes, D: routes c.
+Evolution of Indian trade networks, showing the routes since Mughal times, Inset A: the major pre-historical cultural currents, B: pre-Mauryan routes, C: Mauryan routes, D: routes c.
 1st century CE, and E: the Z-shaped region of developed roads.

-Names of territories during the Caliphate in 750 CE.